WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 </center>

-# Practical 9: Quality control: Cis/trans ratio
+# Practical 9: Quality control: cis/trans ratio

-A useful metric to assess the quality of a Hi-C experiment is the ratio between Hi-C contacts happening between loci inside the same chromosome (cis) and contacs happening between fragments in different chromosomes (trans).
-Problems with suboptimal fixation would lead to a loss of cis interactions and a gain of trans interactions.
-Additionally, problems with and excess of ligations would lead to an artificial increase in trans contacts.
+A useful metric to assess the quality of a Hi-C experiment is the ratio between Hi-C contacts happening between loci inside the same chromosome (*cis*) and contacts happening between fragments in different chromosomes (*trans*).
+Problems with suboptimal fixation would lead to a loss of *cis* interactions and a gain of *trans* interactions.
+Additionally, problems with and excess of ligations would lead to an artificial increase in *trans* contacts.

 1)  FAN-C provides a tool to calculate the cis/trans metric and to run it you can just run: